 An introduction to confidence intervals.

 I derive the appropriate formula for a confidence interval for the population mean mu, when sampling from a normally distributed population with a known value of sigma.
-(The purpose of this video is to show the rationale behind the confidence … Watch the Video
+(The purpose of this video is to show the rationale behind the confidence interval formula for mu.)
+I do not work through an example in this video; I … Read more

 An introduction to confidence intervals for the population mean mu.
 These methods are appropriate when we are sampling from a normally distributed population, where the population standard deviation sigma is known.
-When the population standard deviation is not known, as … Watch the Video
+When the population standard deviation is not known, as is usually the case, we need to use a slightly different method (a method based … Read more

 I show how to find the appropriate z value (using the standard normal table) when calculating a confidence interval.